bonfire-networks/bonfire-app/docs/DEPLOY.md

 ## Security Warning

 We recommend only granting an account to people you trust to minimise the attack surface.

-Accordingly, Bonfire ships with public registration disabled, please keep it that way.
+Accordingly, Bonfire ships with public registration disabled.
 The admin panel has an `invite` facility.

 ---